-The Tennessee College of Applied Technology Shelbyville is required to comply with the Tennessee Occupational Safety Health Act, P.L.
+The Tennessee College of Applied Technology - Shelbyville is required to comply with the Tennessee Occupational Safety Health Act, P.L.
 91-596 of 1970, Standards, which require all persons to understand the safety and health requirements of their specific area of training/employment as well as any other current safety directives as dictated by local health and state agencies.
-Each student will receive instruction in safety upon enrolling and is required to comply with all safety requirements of the TCAT.
+Each student will receive instruction in safety upon enrolling and is required to comply with all safety requirements of the Tennessee College of Applied Technology - .
 No student will be permitted to use any machine or training equipment without permission from the instructor.
 Safety glasses are required to be worn in certain shops.
 In some training areas, safety glasses, protective clothing and footwear are required.
 At all times and in all training areas, students are required to wear proper attire as defined in this policy and by program Instructors.
-Anyone wishing to report a safety hazard may contact their instructor, the President, or any other member of TCAT staff.
+Anyone wishing to report a safety hazard may contact their instructor, the President, or any other member of Tennessee College of Applied Technology - Shelbyville staff.

-TCAT Shelbyville complies with the Hazardous Communication Standard by making available in each classroom Safety Data Sheets which provide information about hazardous chemicals known to be on campus.
+Tennessee College of Applied Technology - Shelbyville complies with the Hazardous Communication Standard by making available in each classroom Safety Data Sheets which provide information about hazardous chemicals known to be on campus.
 Safety Data Sheets also explain the risks, precautions, and potential solutions for exposure(s) to hazardous materials in both normal and emergency situations.
 Safety instructions will be given during every course, and each student must pass tests to determine comprehension of these instructions.
 Safety glasses and goggles must be worn in all shops.
 Violation of safety policies or instructions may result in disciplinary action up to and including suspension or expulsion from the College.

-Everyone at the TCAT is responsible for fire prevention.
+Everyone at the Tennessee College of Applied Technology - Shelbyville is responsible for fire prevention.
 Careful compliance with safety regulations is required to prevent fires.
 Emergency drills (i.e., fire, tornado, etc.) are conducted periodically to keep all College personnel and students alert and responsive in case of emergency and to provide frequent testing and proper use of all emergency equipment.
 The safety of students and employees are vital to administration.
-All students should familiarize themselves with the plans, locate emergency exits, tornado shelters, and must actively participate in any drills.
+All students should familiarize themselves with theplans, locate emergency exits, tornado shelters, and must actively participate in any drills.

 Students are to comply with all directives from College officials and emergency services personnel in the event of an emergency.
-Once a report of an emergency has been received, TCAT Shelbyville makes use of an emergency notification system that alerts students and staff through email, phone calls and texts.
+Once a report of an emergency has been received, Tennessee College of Applied Technology - Shelbyville makes use of an emergency notification system that alerts students and staff through email, phone calls and texts.
 To ensure receipt of such alerts, students must notify Student Services of any changes and update their contact lists.
-Periodically, TCAT Shelbyville sends a test message through its emergency notification system.
+Periodically, Tennessee College of Applied Technology - Shelbyville sends a test message through its emergency notification system.
 With all safety related messages, students and employees are encouraged to take responsibility for their own security and the security of others.

-TCAT Shelbyville complies with the federal Clery Act concerning campus security, prevention programs and reporting.
+Tennessee College of Applied Technology - Shelbyville complies with the federal Clery Act concerning campus security, prevention programs and reporting.
 All students and employees are required to report any criminal offenses or activities which occur on campus to the school administration immediately for appropriate action.
 The school maintains statistical data regarding certain crimes committed on school-controlled property.
-This data may be obtained from Student Services upon request and accessed on the TCAT website at: https://tcatshelbyville.edu/about/safety-and-security.
+This data may be obtained from Student Services upon request and accessed on the Tennessee College of Applied Technology - website at: https://tcatshelbyville.edu/about/campus-safety-and-security-disclosures.

-TCAT Shelbyville reserves the right to tow any vehicle that is improperly parked or abandoned.
+Tennessee College of Applied Technology - Shelbyville reserves the right to tow any vehicle that is improperly parked or abandoned.
 Any fees associated with towing will be the responsibility of the owner/driver of the vehicle.